 The Master of Arts in Teaching (MAT) program offers a coordinated series of learning experiences, built upon a conceptual framework grounded in social constructivism and organized around themes of reflection, decision-making, facilitation, continuous learning, research, leadership, and collaboration.
 The program has a strong connection with public schools and emphasizes the importance of providing pre-service teachers with multiple opportunities for observation, interaction, reflection, facilitation, instruction, collaboration, and leadership in a P-12 learning community.

 Upon completion of the MAT program, students receive a Master of Arts in Teaching degree and an Oregon Teaching License.
-Southern Oregon University now offers the MAT Program in two configurations:

 School of Education

 1250 Siskiyou Blvd.